What ages do you serve?

 Do you offer any financial assistance?
 Who can qualify?

-- We do have a financial assistance program, and anyone is welcome to apply.
-More details on our scholarship funds can be found on our Financial Assistance page.
+- We offer financial assistance through two funds made possible by donations from generous friends of Camp.
+Anyone is welcome to apply.
+More details about our financial assistance program can be found on our Financial Assistance page.

 What is your Federal Employer Identification Number?
 (FEIN #)

 - 36-4182499.
-Please contact us if you need a receipt for a flexible spending account, tax return, or other reason.
+Please contact us if you need a receipt for a flexible spending account, tax return, or other reason - we'd be happy to help!

 How long does your program run?